 To help people achieve their true potential as individuals and leaders in a way that affirms the value of all life, creates lives, communities and organizations that will stand the test of time, and inspires them to embrace what is full, exquisite and already available in their lives.

-Gina is currently a visiting faculty member at Simmons School of Management, where she teaches and coaches in the school’s executive education programs.
-As a faculty member, Gina has worked with Merck, Pfizer, Verizon, EMC and the Boston Chamber of Commerce, teaching mentoring and strategic networking while coaching participants on their 360-degree reviews.
-Gina has also built a niche in working with colleges and universities.
-Her most recent work includes Berklee College of Music, Housatonic Community College, UNLV Law School, Northeastern University and Yale University.
+Gina is currently a visiting faculty member at Simmons School of Management where she teaches and coaches in its executive education programs.
+As a faculty member, Gina has worked with Merck, Pfizer, Verizon, EMC and the Boston Chamber of Commerce teaching mentoring, strategic networking and gender and leadership, while coaching participants on their 360 feedback.
+Gina has built a niche in working with colleges and universities.
+Her most recent work includes Berklee College, Housatonic Community College, UNLV Law School, Northeastern University and Yale University.

 Jennifer’s coaching experience is informed by two decades of working with executives across industries—including healthcare, pharmaceuticals and technology—and throughout many of the most prestigious professional services firms.
 Within the context of the cutting-edge leadership development programs she has designed and led, Jennifer has brought executives from the board room into a dojo-style learning environment to hone their leadership skills through in-depth training and development opportunities.